SebiXibes/POTR-bot/readme.md

 Lists all Python packages and their respective versions required to run the bot.
 This ensures that the environment is set up correctly with all necessary dependencies.

 .env
 Securely stores the Discord bot token.
-Important: This file should be kept private and excluded from version control systems (e.g., by adding it to .gitignore) to prevent unauthorized access.
+Important: This file should be kept private and excluded from version control systems (e.g., by adding it to .gitignore) to prevent unauthorized access.see .env.example on how the content should look like.
+Add your bot token in the example and remove ".example"

 turn_manager.py
 Manages the flow of turns within the game, including determining the order of player turns, handling phase transitions, and ensuring that game rules are enforced during each turn.